lubiku35/lubiku35/README.md

 Fully named "Ľuboslav Motošický" appearing as lubiku, curretly located on the planet Earth with 21 level of age hardstudying software engineering on [ČVUT FEL Software Engineering and Technologies](https://sit.fel.cvut.cz/), engaged in cybersecurity & working as Information Technology Security Specialist.

+He is kinda unusual or in other words selcouth {google for it} brand person with slightly different view of how things go.

 ## STATS

 <br>